capitec/omni-components/CONTRIBUTING.md

 ### Directory Structure

-When working with our components, please note the following key parts of the directory structure:
+When working with our components, please note the following key directories:

 ```
 ├── src